robisim74/angular-l10n/README.md

   }
 }
 ```
-and add it to configuration using `L10nTranslationModule` or `provideL10nTranslation` in a standalone app.
+and add it to configuration using `provideL10nTranslation` or `L10nTranslationModule` with modules.

 When the app starts, the library will call the `get` method of `LocaleResolver` and use the locale of the URL or the default locale.